• Gluten-Free Recipes

 • 3 large eggs

-• ⅔ cup melted coconut oil or vegetable oil
+• ⅔ cup oil (like melted coconut oil, vegetable or canola oil, or avocado oil)

 • 1 cup light or dark brown sugar